vrikodar/socksh/README.md

                 -fg --> file global adds the first 4 discovered proxies to global /etc/proxychains.conf file

                 # PLEASE REFER TO THE man.txt FILE PRESENT IN extras FOLDER IN THE REPOSITORY FOR MORE INFO

+*the gif below shows the proxies scraped by socksh in action with proxychains*